prebid/prebid.github.io/docs/endpoints/getuids.md

 # Getting the existing user syncs

-This endpoint is used to get the existing user syncs.
+This endpoint is used to get the existing user syncs of an user.

 ## `GET /getuids`

 This endpoint parses the PBS cookie and returns the existing UserIDs for each bidder.
+This information can be used by publishers in server to server requests where the originating server doesn't have access to the PBS cookie.

 ### Sample Response